mneiferbag/javascript-examples/README.md

 Use `curl --head http://localhost:8080/` to request headers only.

+If you have problems with file permissions when writing files on your host from within your Docker container, see this blog post from Juan Treminio on [Running Docker Containers as Current Host User](https://jtreminio.com/blog/running-docker-containers-as-current-host-user/).

 ## Links

 * [Can I use...
 Support tables for HTML5, CSS3, etc](https://caniuse.com/ "Can I use...
 Support tables for HTML5, CSS3, etc")